-Thus, financial assets may not be available for general expenditure within one year.
+The Organization has sufficient financial assets available for general expenditure within one year.
 The restrictions noted are closely related to Organization's mission purpose and programs therefore funding operations should not be affected.
 In addition, the Organization operates with a balanced budget and anticipates collecting sufficient revenue to cover general expenditures not covered by donor-restricted resources.